aldorianmode/travel-app-capstone/README.md

 ## Overview
 This application is intended to group all knowledge learnt in Front End Web Developer Nanodegree.
-Basic functionality is to add information of your next trip (location, start and end date) andn consuming different API's, weather information and image will be retrieved.
+Basic functionality is to add information of your next trip (location, start and end date) while weather information and image from destination will be retrieved consuming different API's.

 ## Instructions